Temporal Action Selection for Action Chunking: Introduction

-TAS further creates new opportunities for advanced policy refinement by generating enhanced base policies.
-When integration with residual RL, an approach widely adopted to enhance base policy performance\cite{8794127},\cite{ankile2024imitationrefinementresidual},\cite{jiang2024transic}, the enhanced base policies generated by TAS enhance residual RL training efficiency, elevate the performance plateaus and improve sim-to-real transfer performance.
+TAS provides a pathway for advanced policy refinement by first generating enhanced base policies.
+Specifically, these TAS-enhanced policies can be integrated with residual RL\cite{ankile2024imitationrefinementresidual},\cite{8794127},\cite{schoettler2020deep} in two distinct ways: serving as a superior starting point for residual RL, or being co-optimized jointly with the residual policy.
+This integration enhances training efficiency of residual RL, raises the final performance ceiling, and contributes to robust policy performance that is validated in real-world deployment.
 The key contributions of this paper are as follows:

-\begin{itemize} \item We propose a general TAS framework for action chunking policies, achieving significant success rate improvements over diverse tasks and base policies. \item We design a TAS-specialized network architecture that evaluates actions via cosine similarity in a shared latent space between state and action embeddings, outperforming conventional architectures. \item By integrating TAS into residual RL, we enhance training efficiency, elevate the performance plateaus and improve sim-to-real transfer performance. \end{itemize}
+\begin{itemize} \item We propose a general TAS framework for action chunking policies, achieving significant success rate improvements over diverse tasks and base policy architectures. \item We introduce an implicit Space-Aware selector network as one effective instantiation of TAS, which selects optimal actions from temporally cached candidates. \item We extend residual RL with TAS, improving both training efficiency and the performance ceiling.
+The experiments demonstrate these gains across simulation and real-world deployments. \end{itemize}